esttorhe/ColorFromAddress/README.md

 tmpVw.backgroundColor = [tmpVw colorFromMemory];
 ```

-This was "inspired" by <a href="http://blog.bignerdranch.com/879-peek-a-view/">this blog post</a> from <a href="http://blog.bignerdranch.com/author/markd/">Mark Dalrymple</a>.
+This was "inspired" by [this blog post]("http://blog.bignerdranch.com/879-peek-a-view/") from [Mark Dalrymple]("http://blog.bignerdranch.com/author/markd/").